memgraph/docs/docs/getting-started.md

 months.

-If you're interested in trying out Memgraph from the comfort of your browser, you can do so on [Memgraph Playground](https://playground.memgraph.com/).
+If you're interested in trying out Memgraph from the comfort of your browser, you can run an instance on [Memgraph Cloud](https://cloud.memgraph.com/) and explore Memgraph during the 2-week trial period or you can play around with datasets and queries on [Memgraph Playground](https://playground.memgraph.com/).

 Are you eager to start working with the real thing?
 Read on!